YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 **-noprevjnlfile**

-Cuts the generation link of the journal file jnl_file.The name of the previous generation journal file is nullified in the header of jnl_file.
+Cuts the generation link of the journal file jnl_file.
+The name of the previous generation journal file is nullified in the header of jnl_file.
 Such an operation is appropriate when it is assured that there will never be a reason for a rollback to the previous generation journal file.

 **-repl_state={on|off}**

-Change the replication state of a journal file; this command is intended for use only under instructions from your YottaDB/GT.M support provider.
+Change the replication state of a journal file; this command is intended for use only under instructions from your YottaDB support provider.

 ++++++++++++++++++++++
 SET Action Qualifiers
 ++++++++++++++++++++++

 The -JOURNAL and -REPLICATION qualifiers are the only SET qualifiers relevant for journaling.
-For information on the other MUPIP SET qualifiers, refer to Chapter 5: “General Database Management”.
+For information on the other MUPIP SET qualifiers, refer to `Chapter 5: “General Database Management” <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html>`_.

 -[NO]J[OURNAL][=journal-option-list]

 Enables or disables journaling for the specified database file or region(s).
 MUPIP SET commands with this qualifier also establish the characteristics for journal files.
-YottaDB/FIS believes the defaults and minimum for journal file characteristics are in line with current hardware capabilities and suitable for a production environment.
+YottaDB believes the defaults and the minimum for journal file characteristics are in line with current hardware capabilities and suitable for a production environment.

 The journal-option-list contains keywords separated with commas (,) enclosed in double quotes "".
 These double quotes are optional when the list contains only one keyword.
 This option list is a super set of the journal-option-list available through GDE.